 Perth Hills Wine Region

-The Perth Hills wine region is characterised by its hilly terrain, forested valleys and majestic scenery and covers a long narrow area of 110 kilometres running north to south just inland from Perth.
+The Perth Hills wine region is characterised by its hilly terrain, forested valleys and majestic scenery covering a long narrow area of 110 kilometres running north to south just inland from Perth.
 The region's Mediterranean climate is influenced by the Darling Scarp mountain ranges which help create a diverse range of microclimates.
-While viticulture has been practised in the region for more than a century, the Perth Hills was officially gazetted as a winegrowing region in 1999.
+While viticulture has been practised intermittently in the region for more than a century, the Perth Hills was officially gazetted as a winegrowing region in 1999.
 It is now renowned for producing quality, fruit-driven wines and alternative styles.

 To protect Millbrook’s pristine environment, modern and sustainable viticultural practices are utilised.
 Vines are planted on undulating slopes to optimise drainage and control growth, with the emphasis being on fruit quality, rather than yield.